Clint Kriewaldt

-Clint Kriewaldt (born March 16, 1976) is an American former professional football linebacker.
+Clint Kriewaldt (born March 16, 1976) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He was selected by the Detroit Lions in the sixth round of the 1999 NFL draft.
-He played college football at Wisconsin–Stevens Point.
+He played college football for the Wisconsin–Stevens Point Pointers.

 Professional career

 His first four seasons in the NFL were spent with the Detroit Lions, where he spent most of his time as a backup and on special teams.
 He played for the Pittsburgh Steelers from 2003 to 2007.

 He made the opening tackle in Super Bowl XL against the Seattle Seahawks.
-On February 22, 2008, the Steelers released him; Kriewaldt's career was reportedly in jeopardy due to an injury.
+On February 22, 2008, the Steelers released him.
+Kriewaldt's career was reportedly in jeopardy due to an injury.

 In the media

 Kriewaldt became a bit of a folk hero in his rookie season among listeners of WDFN in Detroit, despite (or likely due to) his third-string status.
 The staff recorded a parody of the Christmas standard "We Wish You a Merry Christmas", which went:

 "We wish you a merry Kriewaldt, We wish you a merry Kriewaldt, We wish you a merry Kriewaldt..."

 followed by Kriewaldt himself singing the line:

 "And I hope that I play."